 You can sometimes set up a mandate on the account, which specifies who can run it.
 You can choose between:

-Both to sign: Any changes to the account, spending or withdrawals need the permission of both account holders.
+All to sign: Any changes to the account, spending or withdrawals need the permission of all account holders.

-Most current accounts have an either to sign mandate and come with a debit card for each person, meaning either of you could spend the money in the account.
+Most current accounts have an ‘any to sign’ mandate and come with a debit card for each person, meaning any of you could manage and spend the money in the account.

-They come with the same charges as sole accounts, including:
+Joint accounts come with the same charges as personal accounts, including:

 Failed direct debits fees